COMM C1000 3 Units

 Lecture: 54 contact hours

-Interpersonal communication examines the dynamics of the communication process within the context of interpersonal relationships (those with friends, families, romantic partners, and co-workers).
+Interpersonal communication examines the dynamics of the communication process within the context of interpersonal relationships (those with friends, families, romantic partners, professionally and co-workers).
 Influences of self-concept, perception, listening, verbal and non-verbal communication, and emotional expression are explored.
-Principles of relationship development, communication climate, self-disclosure, and conflict management are also discussed.
-Rhetorical principles are also practiced, and faculty supervised/evaluated in a variety of ways.
+Principles of professional and romantic relationship development, communication climate, self-disclosure, and conflict management are also discussed.
+Rhetorical, theoretical, and practical skills are also developed and practiced, with faculty supervision/evaluation in a variety of ways.
+(Formerly COMMST 111)

 Associate Degree Applicable